J0s3f/bt747/BT747/README.txt

 - Qstarz BT-Q1000
 - i.Trek Z1

-It can also be used to configure a number of devices with the MTK chipset.
+It can also be used to configure a other devices with the MTK chipset.
 The log capabilities of the SW will then be useless for you.

 Further in this readme are instructions for installing on: